MileHacker Logo

 Application Services

-Verifying specific requirements before travel is a good practice.
-Consult the FSM Department of Foreign Affairs website for the latest information.
+Verifying specific requirements before travel it's advisable.
+Consult the FSM Department of Foreign Affairs web page for the latest information.

 Official Information